NormanFrieman/wakander_backend/README.md

 * List data specific to a table
     - [https://wakanderbackend.herokuapp.com/bylist/:def/:id/:search]

+> To find out what needs to be sent in the body of the requests listed above, see the README in the Controllers folder.

 The meaning of the variables passed by the params can be seen below.

 Variable  | Meaning